Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Simulations of Roman redshift distributions

 In Table \ref{tab:roman_scenarios}, we use the shortened versions of the filter names for compactness, but their full Roman filter names and central wavelengths are as follows: Z (F087), Y (F106), J (F129), H (F158), F (F184), and K (F213).
 Exposure times (ET) refer to individual exposures of 140 s (or 91 s) using a scan pattern of 5 exposures.
 The idealized deep field D1 has an infinite exposure time, infinite depth, and zero magnitude error.
 The deep fields D234 have exposure times $4\times$ longer than M23.
 The deep tiers D23 and D4 are 1 and 2 magnitudes deeper than W2, respectively.

 \begin{itemize} \item \textbf{Wide Tier 1}: This wide tier corresponds to the design reference mission initially proposed in SRD RST-SYS-REQ-0020, Revision D. However, for weak lensing measurements, the ROTAC recommended dropping the F184 photometric band due to its minor impact on photo-z estimation at $z<3$.
 Therefore, this makes W3, instead of W1, the closest wide tier scenario to the nominal DRM in the ROTAC report, at least in terms of filters choice.
-Every Roman HLWAS tier in Table \ref{tab:roman_scenarios} assumes a signal-to-noise ratio (S/R) of 5, then we set a reference for the magnitude error $\sigma_\mathrm{mag}\propto1/\mathrm{S/R}=0.2$ and scale $\sigma_\mathrm{mag}$ for the other tiers according to its exposure time given that $\mathrm{S/R}\propto\sqrt{t_\mathrm{exp}}$ where $t_\mathrm{exp}$ is the exposure time.
-Finally, W1 has a limiting magnitude in the H band of 24.96 mag (AB, $5\sigma$ point source) over $2000 \deg^2$.
+Every Roman HLWAS tier in Table \ref{tab:roman_scenarios} assumes a signal-to-noise ratio (S/N) of 5, then we set a reference for the magnitude error $\sigma_\mathrm{mag}\propto1/\mathrm{S/N}=0.2$ and scale $\sigma_\mathrm{mag}$ for the other tiers according to its exposure time given that $\mathrm{S/N}\propto\sqrt{t_\mathrm{exp}}$ where $t_\mathrm{exp}$ is the exposure time.
+Finally, W1 has a limiting magnitude in the H band of 24.96 mag (5$\sigma$ AB, exponential profile with half-light radius $r_\mathrm{half}=0.3$ arcsec) over $2000\deg^2$.

-\item \textbf{Wide Tier 2}: This wide tier is similar to the in-guide wide tier in terms of filter choice-both use the same single band (H, F158).
+\item \textbf{Wide Tier 2}: This wide tier is similar to the in-guide wide tier in terms of filter choice - both use the same single band (H, F158).
 However, the ROTAC report expands the wide tier area to $2700 \deg^2$, while here we use $2000 \deg^2$.
 The magnitude error increases relative to W1 due to shorter exposure times.

 \item \textbf{Wide Tier 3}: This is the wide tier most similar to the ROTAC recommendation in terms of the three bands (YJH) of the near infrared imaging.
 W3 has the same $\sigma_\mathrm{mag}$, $t_\mathrm{exp}$, and area as W2 but is 0.38 mag deeper. \end{itemize}